rurodriguez/badgefy/README.md

 *app build.gradle*

 This files contains the tasks needed to call *add_icon_overlay.sh* in the right place.
-These are the neede tasks/defs to make it works
+These are the needed tasks/defs to make it works

 ```gradle
 /*